stm32duino/wiki_contrib/_cmake/Functions reference.md

 The first argument to this function must be the board codename, as used in boards.txt.
 E.g., "GENERIC_L010RBTX", not "Generic L010RBTx" (the latter being what the IDE displays).
-Then come any number of the four keywords, in any order.
+Then come any number of the five keywords, in any order.
 As with `overall_settings`, default values are used on fallback.
 Depending on your board, not all features may be meaningful.
 Note: the values for each keyword are case-sensitive!
 - SERIAL: Serial support.
 Usually one of `generic`, `disabled`, `none` (standing for "Enabled (no generic 'Serial')");
 - USB: USB support.
 Usually one of `none`, `CDCgen`, `CDC`, `HID`;
 - XUSB: USB speed.
 Usually one of `FS`, `HS`, `HSFS`;
 - VIRTIO: virtIO support.
-Usually one of `disable`, `generic`, `enabled`.
+Usually one of `disable`, `generic`, `enabled`;
+- BOOTLOADER: third-party bootloader impacting the build (link step).
+Usually one of `hid`, `dfuo`, `dfu2`.